Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 Solution: [LiveOverflow video](https://www.youtube.com/watch?v=t1LH9D5cuK4)

-Even if you do not go through the exercise, this video is very much worth watching.
+Even if you do not go through the exercise, this video is well worth watching.
-It is much easier to understand the execution flow through the GOT and PLT in video form.
+It is far easier to understand the execution flow through the GOT and PLT in video form.

-## Now it's your turn
+# Now it's your turn

-> Hey, here's a fun idea.
-How about I sit on the couch and I watch you next time.
-I want to hear you tell a joke when no one's laughing in the background.

 We have covered everything now.
 Can you explain it?
 Do it, I'm serious.
 I'm listening from the other side of your screen.
 Draw out all the steps.